How To Create Great Music Using Fingerpicking Patterns On Guitar

 Creative Fingerpicking Guitar Application Banjo Roll

 You may also notice I have made minor variations to the banjo roll pattern itself regarding the order of the strings.
-The overall sound is quite different to our clawhammer approach, but sounds equally amazing.

-Creative Fingerpicking Application 3: Open String Pattern
+Creative Fingerpicking Application 3: The Open String Pattern

 This third application of our fingerpicking skills is quite different to our first two approaches.
-For a start we are totally abandoning our chords and instead, creating a very cool open string guitar fingerpicking riff that implies the harmony of our progression.
+For a start we are totally abandoning our chords and instead, creating a very cool open string fingerpicking riff that implies the harmony of our progression.

 Creative Fingerpicking Guitar Application Open String Solo Lines